Bijesse/example-voting-app-fully-instrumented/README.md

 ## Generate and view data in New Relic
 * Restart your application by running `docker compose up` in your terminal window.
-* Exxercise the application at [http://localhost:5100](http://localhost:5100) and locate the 3 service in your New Relic account.
+* Exxercise the application at localhost:5100 (the URL previously provided to you by Codespaces) and locate the 3 services in your New Relic account.
 Data should appear within 5 minutes.

 ## Instrument your infrastructure
 Extend the instrumentation of this application by instrumenting the Docker containers hosting your application.